Here’s a look at information and statistics concerning domestic (intimate partner) violence.

 According to the Centers for Disease Control and Prevention, intimate partner violence includes victimization by current and former spouses or current and former dating partners.
-Violence can include physical, sexual, emotional, and economic abuse, according to the Office on Violence Against Women.
+Violence can include physical, sexual, emotional, and economic abuse, according to the Department of Justice’s Office on Violence Against Women.

 June 1991 - The American Medical Association publishes recommendations that physicians routinely inquire about possible abuse.

 January 21, 1993 - Biden re-introduces the bill.

 September 13, 1994 - President Bill Clinton signs the Violence Against Women Act into law within the Violent Crime Control and Law Enforcement Act.
 It must be renewed every five years.
 The law also establishes the Violence Against Women Policy Office and the Violence Against Women Grants Office (now the Department of Justice Office of Violence Against Women).